-Each pair of RR and SAP series were fitted by a bivariate AR model, after allowing instantaneous zero-lag effects in the direction from SAP to RR (i.e., setting $a{21}(0) \neq 0$ and $a{ij}(0) = 0$ as a constraint for model identification), to allow fast within-beat baroreflex influences in agreement with the adopted measurement convention.
-Model identification was performed via the vector least-squares approach, setting the model order p according to the multivariate version of the Akaike Information Criterion (AIC)

-- 370 [34].
-In some cases, the use of the AIC led to negative power contributes and/or complex coupling and gain indices as a result of the residue theorem, which may have caused erroneous final results.
-This behavior is not unusual when carrying out spectral decomposition on cardiovascular time series because the AIC, which works fairly well with pure AR processes, has been reported to exhibit some limitations when analyzing - biological signals, e.g. the loss of important spectral features of the underlying processes or the emergence of negative spectral components as a result of spectral decomposition [35].
-The latter are typically ascribed to the splitting of the power associated to an oscillation in two or more poles, some of them bringing negative contribution.
-To circumvent this issue, all the obtained results were manually checked and, in case of negative power contributions, the model order was decreased iteratively from p to p-k (k=1,2,...) until a single component with positive power was detected.

-After AR identification, estimation of the global and local measures of causal coupling and causal and non-causal gain were computed from the estimated model parameters, as described in the previous sections.
-Spectral analysis was performed assuming the series as uniformly sampled with the mean heart period $\langle RR \rangle$ taken as the sampling period T_s , so that the Nyquist frequency in each spectral representation was taken as $\frac{f_s}{2} = \frac{1}{2\langle RR \rangle}$.
+Each pair of RR and SAP series were fitted by a bivariate AR model, after allowing instantaneous zero-lag effects in the direction from SAP to RR, (i.e., setting $a{21}(0) \neq 0$ and $a{ii}(0) = 0$ as a constraint for model identification) to allow fast within-beat baroreflex influences in agreement with the adopted measurement convention.
+Model identification was performed via the vector least-squares 305 approach, setting the model order p according to the multivariate version of the Akaike criterion [27].
+In some cases, the use of the Akaike criterion led to negative power contributes and/or complex coupling and gain indices as a result of the residue theorem, which may have caused erroneous final results.
+To avoid such a problem, all the obtained results were manually checked and, in case of negative power 310 contributions, the model order p was slightly varied and thus manually selected to achieve positive power values.
+After AR identification, estimation of the global and local measures of causal coupling and causal and non-causal gain were computed from the estimated model parameters as described in the previous sections.
+Spectral 315 analysis was performed assuming the series as uniformly sampled with the mean heart period $\langle RR \rangle$ taken as the sampling period T_s , so that the Nyquist frequency in each spectral representation was taken as $\frac{f_s}{2} = \frac{1}{2\langle RR \rangle}$.

-As regards the statistical analysis, the distributions of the coherence and gain indices were tested for normality using the Anderson-Darling test [36,37].
-Since the hypothesis
+As regards the statistical analysis, the distributions of the coherence and gain indices were tested for normality using the Anderson-Darling test [28,29].
+Since the

-- of normality was rejected for most of the distributions, and given the small sample size especially for young and old subjects, non-parametric tests were employed [38].
-For any given group, the statistical significance of the difference between rest and tilt conditions was assessed using the Wilcoxon signed-rank test [39].
-Afterwards, the statistical significance of the differences of the median of the distributions among groups at a given physiological condition (rest or tilt) was assessed using the non-parametric Kruskal Wallis test [40].
-When the null hypothesis that the data in each group comes from the same distribution was rejected, a pairwise comparison was - 400 carried out using the Dunn post-hoc test with Šidák correction for multiple comparisons

-(n=3) [41,42] to assess differences between group pairs (Young vs Old, Old vs AMI and Young vs AMI) at a given condition (rest or tilt).
-Finally, to assess the statistical differences between global and local or causal vs non-causal indices given the group and the condition, the Wilcoxon signed rank test [39] was employed.
+- hypothesis of normality was rejected for most of the distributions, and given the small 320 sample size especially for young and old subjects, non-parametric tests were employed [30].
+For any given group, the statistical significance of the difference between rest and tilt conditions was assessed using the Wilcoxon signed rank test [31].
+Afterwards, the statistical significance of the differences of the median of the 325 distributions among groups at a given physiological condition (rest or tilt) was assessed using the non-parametric Kruskal Wallis test [32].
+When the null hypothesis - 330 that the data in each group comes from the same distribution was rejected, a pairwise comparison was carried out using the Dunn post-hoc test with Šidák correction for multiple comparisons (n=3) [33,34] to assess differences between group pairs (Young vs Old, Old vs AMI and Young vs AMI) at a given condition (rest or tilt).
+Finally, to assess the statistical differences between global and local or causal vs non-causal indices given the group and the condition, the Wilcoxon signed rank test [31] was employed.
 All statistical tests were carried out with 5% significance level.